vault27/Foundation/crypto.md

 - Digital signature - this is encrypted (with private key) hash of a data - non repudiation
 - Person 1 encrypts hash of the message with its private key
 - It is different from MAC: participant can verify a message without knowing a secret key
-- Authenticated key excahnge - user signs the public key part of key exchange with his signing key
+- Authenticated key excahnge - user signs the public key part (in Diffue Hellman) of key exchange with his signing key
 - Mutually authenticated key exchange - when both users sign their public keys of key exchange
 - There are: RSA assymetric encription, RSA signature, RSA company